Rob Gronkowski Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Season Stats

-- So far this season, 9.1% of the 517 passes thrown by his team have gone Gronkowski's way.

-- With nine targets in the red zone this season, Gronkowski has been on the receiving end of 9.2% of his team's 98 red zone pass attempts.
+- Gronkowski has been the target of 9.1% (47 total) of his team's 517 passing attempts this season.

-- The Buccaneers have thrown the football in 66.3% of their plays from scrimmage this year while staying on the ground 33.7% of the time.
+- The Buccaneers have thrown the ball in 66.3% of their plays from scrimmage this year while running the ball 33.7% of the time.
 This offensive attack ranks first in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gronkowski's matchup with the Bills.